-- Never put a hearing aid battery in your mouth. - Never swallow batteries nor place them inside any part of the body, as the battery can cause serious injuries.
-If a battery has been swallowed or placed inside any part of the body, seek immediate medical attention. - Do not recharge zinc-air batteries they may leak or explode. - Batteries are harmful for the environment.
+- Batteries may leak.
+If you are not going to use your hearing aids for a few days, you must remove the batteries. - Battery leakage can cause chemical burns.
+If you get exposed to battery leakage material, rinse immediately with warm water.
+If you get chemical burns, redness, or skin irritation from battery leakage, seek medical attention. - Never try to charge zinc-air hearing aids with batteries as this can cause leakage or a small explosion. - Never swallow batteries nor place them inside any part of the body, as the battery can cause serious injuries.
+If a hearing aid or battery has been swallowed or placed inside any part of the body, seek immediate medical attention. - Batteries are harmful for the environment.
 Therefore, never try to burn them.
-Dispose of your used batteries according to your country's regulations or return them to a hearing care professional. - Batteries may leak.
-Remove the battery if you leave the hearing aids unused for longer periods. - If the batteries are not inserted correctly, the device will not work and the batteries may build up heat.
-If this happens, please remove the batteries.
+Dispose of your used batteries according to your country's regulations or return them to a hearing care professional.

-Always use new zinc-air batteries that have a minimum remaining shelf life of one year.
+• Always use new zinc-air batteries with a minimum remaining shelf life of one year.